 The Trustgrid platform allows SaaS developers to add multi-tenant networking functionality to their applications, without having to change their application.
 Rather than having to build a homegrown solution, rely on an in-house networking team, or ask their customers to come to the table with their own networking expertise, Trustgrid’s network-as-a-service provides WAN capabilities specifically designed for SaaS applications.

 - Accelerate SaaS deployments to new customers

 Trustgrid deployments don’t require teams of networking engineers building custom configurations for each unique customer environment.
-Instead, they are handled with pre-configured, plug-and-play devices which drop into any environment and securely connect the application to a customer’s data.
+Instead, they are managed using pre-configured, plug-and-play devices that can be easily integrated into any environment, and securely connect the application to the customer’s data.